ruby/www.ruby-lang.org/en/news/_posts/2013-09-07-we-use-fastly-cdn.md

 ---
 layout: news_post
-title:  "We started to provide package via Fastly"
+title:  "We started distributing source packages via Fastly"
 author: "hsbt"
-translator:
+translator: "Marcus Stollsteimer (stomar)"
 date:   2013-09-07 11:30:00 UTC
 lang:   en
 ---

-ruby-lang.org start to provide http://cache.ruby-lang.org for distribute official packages. cache.ruby-lang.org can fast distribute packages using CDN in all over world.
+ruby-lang.org started to provide http://cache.ruby-lang.org for
+distributing official Ruby source packages.
+We can now fastly distribute packages all over the world using a content delivery network (CDN).

-this CDN is helped opensource plan by Fastly[1].
-Thank you for Fastly.
+This CDN is provided by the open source plan of Fastly[1].
+Many thanks to Fastly for their support.

 [1]: http://www.fastly.com